 The Danish historian Saxo Grammaticus also mentions the shieldmaiden in his works.
 He wrote about how many females who lived in Denmark subordinated their lives to mastering warrior and sword skills.
 He wrote that these were strong females who gave up their simple lives to live the life of a warrior and were in constant search of a fight.

-However, these writings were not enough to convince many scholars that the shieldmaidens really have existed.
+However, these writings were not enough to convince many scholars that the shieldmaidens really did exist.
 For this reason, additional evidence of the existence of shieldmaiden communities began to be sought during archaeological excavations of ancient Vikings settlements.

 The most famous such figurine and one of the most intriguing discoveries of that type is the silver figurine of a woman holding a shield in her left hand and an upright sword in her right.
 This figurine was discovered in 2012 in Harby, Denmark.

-Even despite this discovery, the existence of the shieldmaiden was still in question.
-Well, why was that?
+Despite this discovery, the existence of the shieldmaiden was still in question.
+Why was that?

 Therefore, the suspicion that shield maidens existed is still present.
 For this reason, archaeologists have the very difficult task of finding irrefutable proof that shieldmaidens really existed and were not just a myth.